-These matters give rise to a material uncertainty that casts significant doubt upon the consolidated entity's ability to continue as a going concern.
-The ongoing operation is dependent upon:
+These matters give rise to a material uncertainty that casts doubt upon the consolidated entity's ability to continue as a going concern.
+The ongoing operation of the consolidated entity is dependent upon:

-- i) The consolidated entity achieving cash flow positive trading operations from its existing businesses - ii) Continued financial support from its financiers
+- i) The consolidated entity achieving cash flow positive trading operations from its existing business and - ii) Continued financial support from its financiers.

 The directors have prepared cash flow projections that support the ability of the consolidated entity to continue as a going concern.
-These cash flow projections assume sales of \$2m from the Molecular Imaging business during the forecast period and continued financial support from its financiers.
-Therefore the directors are of the opinion that the consolidated entity can and will continue as a going concern.
+These cash flow projections assume net proceeds of \$1.75m from a capital raising exercise and continued financial support from its financiers.
+On this basis the directors are of the opinion that the consolidated entity can and will continue as a going concern.
 The directors have obtained a letter of support from the consolidated entity's key shareholder confirming their willingness to underwrite a future capital raising within the next twelve months if considered necessary.

-In the event that the consolidated entity does not achieve positive cash flows from trading operations and continued financial support from its financiers it may not be able to continue operations as a going concern and therefore the consolidated entity may not be able to realise its assets and extinguish its liabilities in the ordinary course of operations and at the amounts stated in the financial statements.
+In the event that the consolidated entity does not achieve positive cash flows from trading operations, it may not be able to continue operations as a going concern and therefore the consolidated entity may not be able to realise its assets and extinguish its liabilities in the ordinary course of operations and at the amounts stated in the financial statements.